 If you are at risk of severe illness due to coronavirus, or know someone who is, there is lots of help available in Islington.
 Islington Council, voluntary sector and mutual aid groups are working together to support residents through this difficult time.

 The We are Islington helpline has been set up to support all residents, including those that are shielding, who are struggling to cope and need help getting food or medicine, or are struggling financially due to the outbreak of coronavirus.
-Residents can also call if they need a friendly chat.
+Residents can also call for a friendly chat, support to leave their home, or information about staying healthy and well.